-This national movement can be given a wide mass basis by engaging the leadership of all its constituent parts in developing the national liberation movement of the native people.
+This national movement can be given a wide mass basis by engaging the leadership of all its constituent parts in developing the national liberation movement of the Native people.
 This can be done around the slogan: Work and Bread, Land and Liberty!
-Concretely carried out this means to develop the fight against the oppressive anti-native laws and taxes, using the right to elect representatives to Advisory Boards and the Representation Council in a positive way, electing only those prepared to work for raising the miserable living standards of the natives and for their democratic and equal rights as citizens.
-In every location, township and reserve local A.A.C.
-Committees elected from the people must carry through the daily work of defending the natives and must actively engage in organising natives into trade unions, and create for the A.A.C. a proletarian reinforcement.
+Concretely carried out this means to develop the fight against the oppressive anti-Native laws and taxes, using the right to elect representatives to Advisory Boards and the Representation Council in a positive way, electing only those prepared to work for raising the miserable living standards of the Natives and for their democratic and equal rights as citizens.
+In every location, township and reserve, local A.A.C. committees elected from the people must carry through the daily work of defending the Natives and must actively engage in organizing Natives into trade unions, and create for the A.A.C. a proletarian reinforcement.

-The most tragic feature of the Labour movement is the anti-native prejudices existing in its ranks.
-This assists employers to engage native labour at starvation rates of wages, and reacts upon living standards in general.
-Demagogically the Government raises the question of a "white civilised labour policy," when the whole economy of S.A. is based upon native exploitation, there being nine natives to one European employed in gold mines, with approximately 400,000 Thus the so-called Government's white engaged. labour policy is merely an attempt to overcome the political difficulties arising from the poor-white problem, an attempt to disarm its political opponents who constantly use this problem to politically attack the Government.
+The most tragic feature of the labor movement is the anti-Native prejudices existing in its ranks.
+This assists employers to engage Native labor at starvation rates of wages, and reacts upon living standards in general.
+Demagogically the government raises the question of a "white civilized labor policy," when the whole economy of S.A. is based upon Native exploitation, there being nine Natives to one European employed in gold mines, with approximately 400,000 engaged.
+Thus the so-called government's white labor policy is merely an attempt to overcome the political difficulties arising from the poor-white problem, an attempt to disarm its political opponents, who constantly use this problem to attack the government politically.

 Anyone who does not see this will surely fall into the trap laid for them by Generals Hertzog and Smuts.
-The continued employment of poor-whites, who are constantly drifting into the cities at rates of pay so low as to leave only a small margin between them and the natives, will inevitably prevent the higher-paid workers from taking full advantage of a very favourable situation, and will finally bring down wages.
-This can be prevented by the Miners' Union organising the natives, whom they have hitherto refused to organise, and by the South African Trades and Labour Council, as well as its affiliated unions, engaging in the task of organising natives in every industry.
+The continued employment of poor whites. who are constantly drifting into the cities at rates of pay so low as to leave only a small margin between them and the Natives, will inevitably prevent the higher-paid workers from taking full advantage of a very favorable situation. and will finally bring down wages.
+This can be prevented by the Miners Union organizing the Natives, whom they have hitherto refused to organize, and by the South African Trades and Labor Council, as well as its affiliated unions, engaging in the task of organizing Natives in every industry.

-Such an effort, supported by the All-African Convention, will result in raising the living standards of the natives and rob the Government and the employers of the possibility of dragging down the wage levels of the white workers.
+Such an effort, supported by the All-African Convention, will result in raising the living standards of the Natives and deprive the government and the employers of the possibility of dragging down the wage levels of the white workers.

-By uniting the organised natives within the Trades and Labour Council and the A.A.C. the gulf separating the native and European workers can be bridged.
+By uniting the organized Natives within the Trades and Labor Council and the A.A.C. the gulf separating the Native and European workers can be bridged.
 The creation of fraternal relationships between these two bodies and common action upon all questions of direct interest will make it possible to smash down these prejudices and enable a real united movement to emerge.

-All the necessary conditions exist for the establish-

-ment of the People's Front on a mass basis.
-The rising Fascist danger is growing, supported by the Trotskyist gangsters, who recently united in an effort of the Greyshirts to smash up a Communist meeting in Johannesburg.
-The movement must be organised of all who are desirous of peace, of preserving and extending democratic liberties and satisfying the urgent needs of the poor people and landless farmers, the movement against Fascism and the war-mongers.
+All the necessary conditions exist for the establishment of the People's Front on a mass basis.
+The rising fascist danger is growing, supported by the Trotskyite gangsters, who recently united in an effort of the Greyshirts to smash up a Communist meeting in Johannesburg.
+The movement must be organized of all who are desirous of peace, of preserving and extending democratic liberties and satisfying the urgent needs of the poor people and landless farmers, the movement against fascism and the warmongers.